osbornm/osbornm.github.io/_posts/2021-11-29-what-ive-read.md

 author: Matthew
 header-img: "img/headers/default.jpg"
 comments: true
-excerpt: I started off 2023 with a goal of read (or listening) to at least one book a week.
+excerpt: I started off 2023 with a goal of reading (or listening) to at least one book a week.
 Well as December approaches it looks like it will be closer to one every two weeks.
 ---

 ## My Bookshelf 2023

-I started off 2023 with a goal of read (or listening) to at least one book a week.
+I started off 2023 with a goal of reading (or listening) to at least one book a week.
 Well as December approaches it looks like it will be closer to one every two weeks.
 Even though I didn’t reach my goal I couldn’t be happier with the outcome.
 The wealth of knowledge I’ve gained this year has been amazing.

 ### Non-Fiction